kajuvra/GnomeRunner/README.md

 ## NOT WORKING
 Reporting of player deaths to raid leader and raid warning.
-Addon loaded announcment and announcment to raid that the addon has been loaded.
 Addon reporting back to raid lead and sending a raid warning that a flare spell has been used by someone in raid.

 ## Todo List
 Timer:
 Updates the race timer every 30 seconds and sends a chat message every 30 minutes.
-Status Command:
-A command to list the current status of the race and report it to raid chat.
 Addon Communication:
 Report to raid leader and assistance that a user has used a flare spell and have the raid leader print that Racer has used a flare.
 Report to raid leader and assistance that a user has died and print that to raid chat.